 - Make sure that you check the checkbox next to Display remote images in HTML messages.
 If this box is not checked, Mail will not load your images, and you’ll see blue boxes with question marks instead.

 That’s it!
 These solutions should solve the question mark boxes on your end.
 If you continue to have problems, there is one more possibility: it might be the image server’s fault.
 Whenever you see these images in an HTML message, you are really viewing a web page, which means each image has a web address associated with it.
 If the address is incorrect, or if the image has been pulled from the server, you will see a blue question mark box because Mail cannot load the image.
-There is nothing you can do about this short of contacting the person or company who sent you the message to see if they can correct it.
+For example, you receive an email with the subject saying something about a special offer from a writing service.
+When you open it, instead of the intended image, you see a question mark box containing the link to https://www.paperhelp.org/write-my-paper-cheap.html.
+The thing is, the sender changed the URL of the image or removed it from the server – and now you can’t get details about that special offer.
+There is nothing you can do about this but contacting the person or company who sent you the message to see if they can correct it.

 Did this tip help you with Mail?
 Have you found another work around?
 What other problems have you had viewing images in Mail?
 Share your thoughts in the comments section.